farrokhi/dnsdiag/README.md

 A complete explanation of supported command line flags is shown by using `--help`.
 Here are a few useful flags:

 - Using `--tcp`, `--tls` and `--doh` to select transport protocol.
 Default is UDP.
-- Using `--flags` to display reponse flags for each response
+- Using `--flags` to display response flags for each response
 - Using `--dnssec` to request DNSSEC if available

 In addition to UDP, you can ping using TCP, DoT (DNS over TLS) and DoH (DNS over HTTPS) using `--tcp`, `--tls` and `--doh` respectively.